AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   @property
   def vol_cannister(self):
-      """Calculates the volume of wastewater in the reactor assuming that the water level inside the cannister does not exceed that of the effluent line""" vol=(pc.area_circle(self.cannister_diam)*self.effluent_H).to(u.L)
+      """Calculates the volume of wastewater in the reactor assuming that the water level inside the canister does not exceed that of the effluent line""" vol=(pc.area_circle(self.cannister_diam)*self.effluent_H).to(u.L)
       return vol